shubhamsingh543312345-svg/smart-dine-analytics/README.md

 ![Quality](docs/03-quality.png)
 ![Decisions](docs/04-decisions.png)

-Demand shows where orders come from, what sells, and when in the day.
+Demand is a measure of where the orders come from, what is selling, and when during the day.
-Delay shows waiting time.
+Delay is the measure of waiting time.
-Quality shows bad prices and messy city names.
+Quality is a measure of low prices and confusing city names.
-Decisions is what I would actually tell a manager.
+Decisions are what I would recommend to a manager.

 ---

 ## Answers from the dashboard

-- 29,750 items we can trust, on 11,643 bills.
-Average bill about ₹2,025.
-Sales about ₹23.58 million.
+- 29,750 valid items, on 11,643 bills.
+Average bill amount of about ₹2,025.
+Sales amount of about ₹23.58 million.
-- Delhi, Mumbai and Lucknow take most of the all-day demand.
+- Most demand occurs in the cities of Delhi, Mumbai, and Lucknow throughout the day.
-- At dinner (7–10 pm) Mumbai is first.
-That is where I would add staff.
+- In the evening (7-10 pm), Mumbai is first.
+This is where I would hire additional employees.
-- Main Course sells the most plates.
-Stock that first.
+- The category that sells the most plates is Main Course.
+Order stock of this first.
-- Average wait looks okay at about 50 minutes.
-It is not okay when 37% of items take more than an hour.
+- Average delay seems fine, about 50 minutes.
+However, it is a problem when 37% of all items require more than an hour.
-- Peak hours are not slower than quiet hours.
-The wait problem is everywhere, not only at dinner.
+- There is no difference in peak and quiet hours in terms of speed.
-- VIP bills are only about ₹40 higher than Regular.
-Regular places about five times more orders.
-The business is Regular customers.
+- VIP bills are just ₹40 higher on average than Regular.
+Regular restaurants order about five times more than VIP.
+Our business is about Regular customers.
-- 100 prices are missing and 150 are negative.
-Finance should add VALID sales only.
+- There are 100 missing prices and 150 negative ones.
+Only VALID sales should be considered by Finance.

 ---

 ## Short version

-I asked if the data was trustworthy first.
-Then I cleaned cities, flagged bad sales, ran SQL, and built four pages.
-The charts came last.
+I checked if the data was reliable first.
+Next, I cleaned cities, detected anomalies, executed SQL, and created four dashboards.
+Graphs were created last.

 SQL · Hop · Databricks · Power BI · data quality